Five from Finland

 These five Finnish companies know how to get food packaging right.

-Founded in 2011 to explore the possibility of developing a wood-based alternative to plastics, this Espoo-based cleantech company has come up with a novel carbon-neutral material that can be used for packaging food and everyday goods.
+Founded in 2011 to explore the possibility of developing a fossil-free alternative to plastics, this cleantech company has come up with a novel carbon-neutral material that can be used for packaging food and everyday goods.

-This startup from the town of Forssa has been helping the food industry to reduce both packaging and food waste since 2014.
+This growth company from the town of Forssa has been helping the food industry to reduce both packaging and food waste since 2014.
 The company’s flagship product is a board-based tray that is fully recyclable and contains up to 85 per cent less plastic than its regular plastic counterparts.

 Jospak’s solution for keeping food fresh with the smallest possible environmental footprint has been acknowledged both in Scandinavia and worldwide.
 Jospak has received a ScanStar 2018 Award from the Scandinavian Packaging Association and a WorldStar 2019 Award from the World Packaging Organisation.